An Exercise in Essentialism, distinguishing the vital few from the trivial many.

 This has been a valuable exercise in taking my own advice.
 I used the same principles and considerations I had designed for others and essentially reflected them back on themselves.
-I simplified the overall message of each, removed any obvious – and not-so-obvious – duplication, and stripped the various considerations back to their most essential aspects.
+I simplified the overall message for each, removed any obvious, and not-so-obvious, duplication, and stripped the various considerations back to their most essential aspects.

-In doing so, I identified a host of valuable practices and processes that I hadn’t clearly or explicitly identified, but had subconsciously included within the considerations themselves.
-This was the end result of an exploration of past projects, reliving the design, development, and delivery of each one, to tease out what had worked and what hadn’t, and using those valuable insights to further distill the frugal considerations down to their most essential aspects.
+In doing so, I identified a host of valuable practices and processes that I hadn’t clearly or explicitly identified the first time round, but had subconsciously included within the considerations themselves.
+This was the end result of an exploration of past projects, reliving the design, development, and delivery of each one to tease out what had worked and what hadn’t, and using the valuable insights to further distill the frugal considerations down to their most essential aspects.

 This process of reflection and refinement helped me identify the most essential aspects, and in turn, enabled me to further focus my research.
 Something that I was struggling with, as I think many researchers have a tendency to do.
 I guess it comes with the territory. 😊

-This has been a challenging but rewarding experience, one I wanted to reflect on for future reference, as I’m sure I’ll find myself navigating these water again in the future!
+This has been a challenging but rewarding experience, one I wanted to reflect on for future reference, as I’m sure I’ll find myself navigating these water again some time in the future!